medicalinformatics/mainzelliste-gui/README.md

 }
 ```
 6. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200`.
 The app will automatically reload if you change any of the source files.
+7. You can now login with an admin user `username:demo and password:demo` or with other user e.g study nurse `username: study-nurse and password:demo` with restricted privileges

 #### Setup keycloak configuration manually